nayelsdk/Quantitative_Portfolio_Pokemon_Card/README.md

 This Pokémon card investment project has several areas that warrant further exploration and improvement:

 #### Backtesting Needs
 The model currently lacks proper **backtesting validation**.
 A more robust approach would involve comparing portfolio performance using different time windows - for example, calculating average returns over 9 months versus 12 months.
 Additionally, past performance does not guarantee future results, making our Markowitz-based approach, which relies solely on historical prices, insufficient for real investment decisions.
-Time series prediction methods, as mentioned in the **Choice of Markowitz Model:** section, could provide more sophisticated forecasting.
+Time series prediction methods, as mentioned in the **Choice of Markowitz Model** section, could provide more sophisticated forecasting.

 #### Technical Issues
 Some cards display step-function behavior in their prices, potentially leading to infinite theoretical returns.
 While this can be addressed by adjusting the $MIN_X$ parameter, we've kept the current settings for demonstration purposes.